-This is one of the less well known types of blur.
+One of the less well known types of blur – zoom blur.
 You need a steady hand or better, a tripod.
 It makes the picture look like the world is rushing toward you very rapidly.

-Zoom blur is done by adjusting the zoom during exposure.
+Adjusting the zoom during exposure creates zoom blur.
 Set your camera to have a long exposure – around one second is good.
 Balance the shutter speed with the ISO and aperture to get a proper exposure.
-Set your lens to manual focus.
+You will need to use manual focus to adjust the zoom in the shot.
 Press the shutter button and rotate the zoom focus ring.
 A short turn or through its full arc – the amount of turn gives different effects.
-A bit of practice is needed not to hand-shake blur the shot too.
-A smooth zoom throughout the exposure can create some great effects.
-Here is a page of zoom blur images on Google .
+With a bit of practice you can reduce hand-shake blur.
+A smooth zoom throughout the exposure creates some great effects.
+Look through this page of zoom blur images on Google for some ideas… .

 Most image editors have software filters to create types of blur.
-There are a whole variety of them.
+In fact there are a variety of different software filtersavailable.
 Gaussian blur is one common type.
-It has a smoothing effect on the image, but also causes loss of detail.
+It softens or smooths the image, but also causes loss of detail.
 There is also rotational blur (self explanatory); linear blur or movement blur – you choose the direction of the blur.
-Different packages have other blur types too.
+Other editng packages will have other blur types too.

 Artificial types of blur do not have the same effect as blurs created in-camera.
 Artificial blur tends to lack depth.
-Where as blur using depth of field gives depth to a picture.
-Bokeh blur, or movement blurs both have the impact of realism and depth as they vary throughout the depth of the image.
+Whereas, blur using depth of field gives depth to a picture.
+The bokeh and movement blurs both have the impact of realism and depth as they vary throughout the depth of the image.
 Applying a uniform artificial blur can affect the realism.
 Applied with care and artful work you can make artificial blur look real.
 It is all about care and attention.